Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness: Introduction

 \section{Introduction}

-\lettrine[nindent=0em,lines=3]{O}ur understanding on how the brain works has ripened as neuroscience has evolved and consolidated.
-In general, the knowledge we have about the brain was slowly constructed from the integration of several discoveries and reports of many researchers, being accomplished mainly over the last 150 years.
-Most of the advances in neuroscience were associated with the development of new technologies and methods which provided novel information about the brain and neural elements, permitting scientists to formulate new hypotheses and theories.

-In the early years of the $20^{Th}$ century, a German neurologist Korbinian Brodmann conducted a cornerstone research \citep{brodmann1908beitrage} which changed the view we had about the brain.
-Studying the cytoarchitecture organization of the cortex, he discovered that distinct anatomical areas were composed by populations of cells of different morphology and densities.
-This experimental evidence allowed him to make the remarkable assumption that cytoarchitecture distinctions over specific cortical regions might have functional consequences.

-Since then, a lot of research has been done aimed at classifying the cortex into sets of anatomical specialized areas and understanding the working brain in terms of the activation/deactivation of those specialized regions.
-This approach has shown fruitful and many experiments demonstrate that different parts of the cerebral manto are accounted for specialized functions and activities.
+\lettrine[nindent=0em,lines=3]{O}ur understanding of how the brain works has deepened as neuroscience has evolved and consolidated.
+In general, our knowledge of the brain has been gradually built through the integration of several discoveries and reports by many researchers, accomplished mainly over the past 150 years.
+Most of the advances in neuroscience have been associated with the development of new technologies and methods that have provided novel information about the brain and neural elements, permitting scientists to formulate new hypotheses and theories.
+In the early years of the $20^{Th}$ century, the German neurologist Korbinian Brodmann conducted a cornerstone research \citep{brodmann1908beitrage} which changed the view we had about the brain.
+Studying the cortex's cytoarchitectural organization, he discovered that distinct anatomical areas were composed of populations of cells with different morphologies and densities.
+This experimental evidence enabled him to make the remarkable assumption that distinctions in the cytoarchitecture across specific cortical regions could have functional implications.
+Since then, a significant amount of research has been conducted to classify the cortex into sets of specialized anatomical areas and to comprehend the brain's functioning in terms of the activation and deactivation of these specialized regions.
+This approach has been fruitful, and numerous experiments demonstrate that various cortical regions are responsible for specific functions and activities.